 For exemplification, say you have a being triangle on a class that you want to add an image to.
 Following the line argued anteriorly, place the image you want into the plan, placing the image status on top of the living shape status.

 Now, by merging layers or creating smart objects, you have to crop the image layers to shapes.
 By right-clicking on the image layer and selecting ‘ Create Clipping Mask,’ the image will appear inside the shape layer.

 The process of adding an image to an existing layer in Photoshop is relatively easy, and there are options for destructive and non-destructive editing.
 In most cases, it’s best to leave the images on separate layers, so you have the option to edit them individually.

 Now the ball is in your court.
-I even have shared the procedure, and everyone you would like to try to do is practicing.
-If you don’t do that, you can’t become a professional, or maybe, try to do any simple editing, you’ll get to run toward a Photoshop service bureau.
+I yea have participated in the procedure, and everyone you would like to try to do is practicing.
+However, you can’t come a professional, or possibly, If you don’t do that.

 Don’t forget to bookmark and always visit every day Techgarv.com because you can find here the latest Tech Computer Android games How-to Guide Tips&Tricks Software Review etc, Which we update every day.